Summary: in this tutorial, you will learn how to use the Oracle ALTER TABLE MODIFY

 table_name;

 By default, table columns are visible.
-You can define invisible column when you create the table or using ALTER TABLE MODIFY
+You can define an invisible column when you create the table or using ALTER TABLE MODIFY

 column statement.